-“I have found the confidence within myself to speak up and lead debates in boardrooms with 10 Senior Executives – often all male – and be listened to.
+“I have found the confidence within myself to speak up and lead debates in boardrooms with 10 senior executives – often all male – and be listened to.
 Overcoming that fear was important to me and something that I’ve found is harder to do as woman, but it is possible.”

-Q: Tell us about your job and the clients you work for.
+Q: Tell us about your job and the clients you work for?

 I really enjoy working with my clients and the team.
 If I didn’t have either, I’d be broken-hearted!
 In the time I’ve spent here, I’ve built strong relationships with both.
-With clients, I’ve really got to understand them on a professional and personal level.
+With clients, I’ve really got to understand them on a company and personal level.
 We’re friends and I know exactly how they want work delivered.

 Q: What has surprised you about working at Peregrine?

 A: This was my first job after leaving university and I’ve been here six years, so it’s hard to compare or remember what it was like when I joined!
 It’s been a long journey, but an exciting one.
 There are really interesting clients that make my day fly by.
 The career progression here has been great.
-The fact that I was able to become an Associate Director in five years is something that may not be possible in other, larger agencies.
+The fact that I was able to become an Associate Director in five years is something that may not be available in other, larger agencies.
 So, talent recognition has been a big factor in me staying here.

 Q: What have you learned about yourself while working here?

-A: I have learned that it is important to be a team player and actually making my job not just about the client but also about supporting and working with the team to find solutions to problems.
+A: I have learned that it is important to be a team player.
+And actually, making my job not just about the client but also about supporting and working with the team to find solutions to problems.
 It’s about agreeing on those solutions together.

 Also, I’ve learned that anything is possible.
-I have found the confidence within myself to speak up and lead debates in boardrooms with 10 Senior Executives – often all male – and be listened to.
+I have found the confidence within myself to speak up and lead debates in boardrooms with 10 senior executives – often all male – and be listened to.
 Overcoming that fear was important to me and something that I’ve found is harder to do as woman, but it is possible.
 Years ago, I was shy about speaking up.

 Q: What is the best part of your job?